Paul-Dempsey/pachde1/docs/FancyBox.md

 - **Box gradient** — A single animatable  box gradient, which provides a nice vignetting effect.

+- **Skiff** — Frames around grouped modules with drop-shadows.
+(Enable from right click menu).

-These effects are all simple applications of nanovg operations.
+Most effects are simple applications of nanovg operations.
+Nanovg is the vector graphics library underlying the VCV Rack UI.

 CV inputs can control the Hue, Saturation, Lightness and Alpha (opacity) components of each color, along with an additional fade for taking the color/effect in and out, leaving the color's opacity as the baseline.
 Each color has a row of HSLA+Fade inputs.